NickT5/reminder/README.md

 # To Do Platform
 This project is a To Do web application build with Flask, SQL, HTML, CSS and Bootstrap.
 Flask is a (micro) Python web framework.
 The application is deployed on Heroku which is a platform to build, run, and operate applications entirely in the cloud.

 Note: it takes a while to spin up the application.
 Click [here](https://todo-platform.herokuapp.com/) to check it out.

 ## How to run the app locally

-### 1. Install the dependies
+### 1. Install the dependencies
-Install the necessary dependies by using *requirements.txt* .
+Install the necessary dependencies by using *requirements.txt* .
 ```bash
 pip install -r requirements.txt
 ```